Sajjad-dehghani/php-bad-words/README.md

-## PHP Bad Words, Note This code work with PHP 5.4 and later.
+## PHP Bad Words, Note this code work with PHP 5.4 and later.

 PHP BAD WORDS is a PHP Package that return TRUE or FALSE when it finds a bad word in a text.